matty5567/PythonAsyncIO/readme.md

 <h2>What does it mean to be asynchronous?</h2>

-    - Asynchronous routines are able to "pause" while waiting on their ultimate result and let other routines run in the meantime
+    - Asynchronous routines are able to "pause" while waiting on their ultimate result and let other routitnes run in the meantime
     - Asynchronous code, through the mechanism above, facilitates concurrent execution.

 <br>